 The inadequacies of mental health provision are often the subject of news reports.
 Frequently, it is reported that signs have been overlooked, people have passed the book and professionals have failed to answer the phone or open the office door to those in need.
 The government are now in consultation on a proposed bill to make these failures to help vulnerable children a crime.

 The law will either take the form of a mandatory duty which would impose a legal requirement to report, or a duty to act which would impose a legal requirement on certain professionals and organisations to take appropriate action when they know or suspect a child is suffering.
 Detractors have argued that this could lead to a diversion of funds from support to investigation.
 Those in support however say it would reduce cases of a quiet voice being lost in the many in an education context.
-The consultation will close on October 13th, see the documents here.
+View the Reporting and acting on child abuse and neglect documents.

 Recent legislation has made steps towards acknowledging the key role of mental health in tackling issues as diverse as drug abuse to the risk of extremism.
 But those overarching principals of a duty of care, a duty to listen, to perceive and protect and to use education as a means of boasting confidence and promoting mental health, are designed to support children in their mental wellbeing in all circumstances and in the face of all challenges.